 Incarnation: A Franciscan View

+As a Christian, I see this as one of the few honest recognitions of the direction of the incarnation: Jesus emptied himself and became flesh (see Philippians 2).
+It was not a movement into the heavens but into the earth.
+Francis recognized the full and final implications of the incarnation.
 If God became flesh and entered this world in Jesus, then the hiding place of God is this world, in the material, in the animals, in the elements, in the physical.
 These are the hiding places—and the revelation places—of God!
-(Thursday)
+Why didn’t the Church make that clear and compelling?

 Gateway to Silence: